tsuyokoya/jpg-to-png-converter/README.md

 # JPG to PNG Converter

-This Python program converts JPG images in one directory and saves them as PNG images in another directory.
+This Python program converts JPG images in one directory and saves them as PNG images in a new directory.

 Library used: [Pillow](https://pillow.readthedocs.io/en/stable/)